IBM/opensource-ai-workshop/docs/lab-3/README.md

 # Getting Started with InstructLab

+!!! tip
+    We are jumping in the deep end here, don't hesitate to raise your hand and ask questions.
+    We also assume you have a good _foundational_ (heh) knowledege of `python` if not, ask one of the TA's to run through this on the overhead screen.

 Now that we have a working VSCode instance working with the granite model, lets talk about more things you can do with an Open Source AI system.
 This is where the [InstructLab](https://instructlab.ai/) project comes into play.